 These mosfets are almost certainly not very low noise, or accurately matched.
 They include a series input resistor and overload protection diodes to prevent damage from static electricity.
 This is a digital inverter, intended to be switched to one rail or the other, and all the unused inputs must be connected to one of the device supplies to disable them.
 I have left out capacitor values, and experimentation may be the easiest way to choose these.
 The op-amp needs to be able to supply well over 20mA output, and have a low input current.

-If ultimate low-noise performance is not essential this could be a useful circuit for those with an aversion to negative feedback.
 This is in principle a genuine 'zero feedback' example, unlike circuits including source resistors, though in reality internal resistances and capacitances will add some low level feedback, as will the servo.
 At best, even with perfect component matching, this sort of circuit will cancel only the relatively benign even-order distortion.
 While further improvements are possible it is easy to achieve far better results in a simple feedback amplifier.
 A bipolar transistor cfp buffer stage with curent source load can keep all distortion down around 0.0001% at 1V RMS output, and that is mostly second harmonic.
 Optimum low-noise and supply rejection may be far more important than the lowest possible distortion, and here also the cfp can be excellent, with input device current easily optimised for lowest noise.